julambl75/LAS-ChemicalProcessSafety-EthyleneOxidation/README.txt

 # Table 2

 The table_2_short_names/ folder contains a README file explaining the short names of Table 2 in detail; these will also be clarified in the final paper.

+# All Experiments

+For transparency and completeness, the all_experiments/ folder contains the results from all the experiments we ran (and more) to generate Tables 2 and 4, and Figure 4.